AlexsLemonade/refinebio-js/README.md

 </details>

 ---
 #### transcriptome_indices
-This resource can be used to get detailed information about a sample.
+This resource can be used to get the detailed information about a sample.
 This may return a list of all Transcriptome Indice with or without filtering or a S3 url associated with the organism and length, along with other metadata about the transcriptome index we have stored.

 Please view the API documentation for more details.
 | Action | Type | ReDoc | SwaggerUI |